Alvin Brooks: Coaching career

 Brooks helped lead the Cougars to a 22–10 record in 2015–16—only the 15th 22-win season in program history—and a berth in the NIT for the first time in a decade.

 In 2016–17, the Cougars enjoyed their second straight 20-win season and competed in the NIT for the second straight year, a first for the program since 2005 and 2006.

 In 2017–18 the Cougars enjoyed their third straight 20 win season with a 27–8 record and the team's first NCAA birth since 2010.
 The Cougars defeated the San Diego Aztecs in the first round and lost to the NCAA Runner Ups Michigan Wolverines at the buzzer in the 2nd round.

 In 2018–19 the Cougars had the best record in program history at 33–4 and won the conference title in the American Athletic Conference.
 The Cougars also made it to the Championship of the American Athletic Conference Tournament but lost to Cincinnati.
 The Cougars made it to the NCAA tournament for the second consecutive year and played Georgia State in the 1st round.
 They went on to play Ohio State in the 2nd round and won again.
 The Sweet 16 matchup of Kentucky and Houston was one of the tightest games of the year but Kentucky pulled out the win in the last 30 seconds.
 The Cougars were ranked in the Top 25 for 145 consecutive weeks and were ranked as high as #8.

 In 37 years on the sidelines, Brooks has competed in 21 postseason tournaments as a coach or player.
 He has guided 18 players who competed in the NBA with a dozen more players playing professionally overseas.
 Brooks assisted Head Coach Kelvin Sampson in all aspects of the program, including recruiting, practices, skill development and opponents' scouting.
 During his tenure, the Cougars have enjoyed success in the classroom as well.
 Eleven student-athletes have been named to the conference All-Academic Team for posting a cumulative grade-point average of 3.0 or higher.

 Brooks also has been active in the local community.
 Since arriving at Houston, Brooks and the Cougars have served Thanksgiving lunches to Star of Hope Mission residents, assisted in the unloading of more than 22 tons of pumpkins for a local church's fundraiser, moved furniture and equipment for local residents' Extreme Home Makeover and conducted a Texas Special Olympics event inside Hofheinz Pavilion.

 Personal life

 Brooks and his wife Richelle have five children: daughter Andree and sons Casey, Julian, Vincent and Alvin III.
 The family lives in Houston.

-His son Alvin Brooks III is an assistant coach at Baylor University.
+His son Alvin Brooks III is associate head coach at the University of Kentucky.